dtransposed/Lagrange/_posts/2019-01-25-Best-of-GANs-2018 (Part 2 out of 2).md

 <em>Interpolating between two contradictory goals: minimizing PSNR or maximizing perceptual similarity</em>

 The authors have tested their network at the PIRM-SR challenge, where the ESRGAN has won the first place with the best perceptual index.

+Those were my __six favourite research papers__, which have married GANs and Computer Vision.
+If you would like to add or change something on this list, I would love to hear about your candidates!
+Have a great 2019 everybody!

 <em>All the figures are taken from the publications, which are being discussed in my blog post<em>